quantling/pyndl/docs/source/examples.rst

 Save and load a weight matrix
 =============================

-is straight forward using the HDF5 format [@HDF5]:
+is straight forward using the HDF5 format [@HDF5], allowing you to even save the cue and id maps:

 .. code-block:: python